cdiazruiz/car_orientation/README.md

   https://github.com/prclibo/kitti_eval

-Save the resnet file within the samples documents within the mask rcnn repo
+Save the resnet file within the samples documents within the mask rcnn repo: hyperparameter_random.py to run random search hyperparameter optimization.
+  In the file you need to pass a training and validation set with form:
+    trainingsplit
+      -000000_0.png
+      -000000_1.png
+      -orientation_label.txt
+     valsplit
+      -000000_0.png
+      -000000_1.png
+      -orientation_label.txt